genestack/user-tutorials/user-guide/source/guide/pipelines.rst

-Concatenation would be appropriate if you, for example, have separate Genetic Variations files for each chromosome, and simply wanted to join them 'end-to-end' into a single Genetic Variations file.
+Concatenation would be appropriate if you, for example, have separate Genetic Variations files for each chromosome, and simply wanted to join them "end-to-end" into a single Genetic Variations file.

 **Action**: to join two or more Genetic Variations files by concatenating them into a larger, single file.